H3ct0r55/NowListening/README.md

 To make this project a little more useful and interseting, we are looking into adding the following features in the future:

-1. Spotify API integration
+1. Last.fm API integration (This will be the preliminary Spotify connection, Spotify API to be added should demand be high enough)
-2. Last.fm API integration
+2. Spotify API integration
+3. More API's?